-Funding of up to \$34,500 per Fellow is offered on a competitive basis to Australian organisations to host Fellows from eligible countries for activities delivered both in Australia and offshore for between a minimum two weeks and maximum 52 weeks.
+Funding of up to \$34,500 per Fellow is offered on a competitive basis AHOs to host Fellows from eligible countries for activities delivered both in Australia and offshore for between a minimum two weeks and maximum 52 weeks.
 A minimum of two weeks of Fellowship activities must be conducted /delivered in Australia.
+The duration of the in-partner country(ies) must not exceed the duration of activities in Australia.
 Elements of the Quad Infrastructure Fellowships Program (QIFP) are also offered via the Australia Awards Fellowships Program.

-Australian organisations must demonstrate commitment to the program and ongoing collaboration by providing a co-contribution to the Fellowship costs.
+AHOs must demonstrate commitment to the program and ongoing collaboration by providing a cocontribution to the Fellowship costs.